ismav10/blogium/README.md

 npm run dev-server
 ```

+You can use the option `--ignore-platform-reqs` for the composer command if you don't have the php 8.1 version installed.

 ### Use the platform

 You can check the `security.yaml` file to check the firewalls of the application.